 - 1 head of garlic, two cloves removed and set aside, and remainder halved crosswise

-- 10 oz (or close to) container of cherry or grape tomatoes
+- 10 oz (or close to) cherry or grape tomatoes

 - 1 tbsp olive oil